davidwrede/chef-web-docs-1/includes_chef_repo/includes_chef_repo_git_master_setup.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag chef_repo_git_master_setup

-Use the following steps to set up a development repository for |chef|:
+Use the following steps to set up a development repository for Chef:

 #.
-Set up a |github| account.
+Set up a GitHub account.
 #.
-Fork the https://github.com/chef/chef repository to your |github| account.
+Fork the https://github.com/chef/chef repository to your GitHub account.
 #.
 Clone the https://github.com/chef/chef repository:

    .. code-block:: bash